ismael-araujo/ismael-araujo/README.md

 ------------

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="45%" height="45%" />
-I'm Ismael, a Data Scientist based in New York, NY, and passionate about solving problems and tell stories through data.
-With a background in Marketing and Business Intelligence, I focused on data-driven decisions and solutions.
+I'm a Data Scientist based in New York City with a background in Marketing and Business Intelligenge.
+Passionate about solving problems and telling stories using data.
 <br><br>
-Invite me for a hot coffee (black, please) and a conversation about that new machine learning algorithm that you just learned about, and we will be best friends.
+Invite me for a hot coffee (black, please) to chat about that new machine learning algorithm that you just learned about, and we will be best friends.
-<br><br>You can find me running by the river, reading about astrophysics at public parks in NYC in my free time, or translating Data Science courses from English to Portuguese.
+<br><br>You can find me running by the river, reading about astrophysics at public parks in NYC, or translating Data Science courses from English to Portuguese in my free time.
 <br>

 ![Ismael's GitHub stats](https://github-readme-stats.vercel.app/api?username=ismael-araujo&hide=issues&show_icons=true)